 Overallotment Option to Purchase Additional Shares.
-We have granted to the underwriters an option to purchase up to an aggregate of the number of additional shares of common stock equal to 15% of the total shares sold in the offering at the public offering price or \$4.5 million, less the underwriting discount set forth on the cover page of this prospectus.
-The overallotment option will allow the underwriters to purchase up to 1,666,666 additional shares.
+We have granted to the underwriters an option to purchase up to an aggregate of the number of additional shares of common stock equal to 15% of the total shares sold in the offering at the public offering price or \$3.75 million, less the underwriting discount set forth on the cover page of this prospectus.
+The overallotment option will allow the underwriters to purchase up to 1,875,000 additional shares of common stock.
 This option is exercisable for a period of 30 days.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the sale of common stock offered hereby.
-To the extent that the underwriters exercise this option, the underwriters will purchase additional shares from us in approximately the same proportion as shown in the table above.
+To the extent that the underwriters exercise this option, the underwriters will purchase additional shares of common stock from us in approximately the same proportion as shown in the table above.

 Discounts and Commissions.
 The following table shows the public offering price, underwriting discount and proceeds, before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of common stock.